 - Coverage of the small employer health insurance credit that allows eligible small employers to offset the cost of providing health insurance coverage to employees, including several worksheets for calculating the credit.

-You'll also get real-life examples, worksheets, checklists, filled-in forms, quick reference charts of implementation dates, client letters, and a newsletter that alerts you to new developments as they occur.
+You'll also get real-life examples, worksheets, checklists, filled-in forms, quick reference charts of implementation dates and client letters.
+The online subscription also includes a newsletter that alerts you to new developments as they occur.